UnFefeSauvage/DiscordUtils/README.md

 # DiscordUtils-UFS
 A very useful library made to be used in with [discord.py](https://pypi.org/project/discord.py/) \
 The only notable difference between this fork and the original is the ability for the music player to play any video or audio file available through https. \
-Therfore if it doesn't interest you I suggest you stick with [the original.](https://github.com/toxicrecker/DiscordUtils)
+Therfore if it doesn't interest you I suggest you stick with [the original library.](https://github.com/toxicrecker/DiscordUtils)

 # Installation
 `pip install git+git://github.com/UnFefeSauvage/DiscordUtils.git`